FascinatedBox/lily/site/error_handling.markdown

 * IndexError: Raised when an list subscript is out of bounds.

-* BadTypecastError: Raised when a value is unable to cast to a certain type.

-* ValueError: Raised when a value is out of the expected range (ex: list::repeat with a negative index).
+* ValueError: Raised when a value is out of the expected range (ex: List::repeat with a negative index).

 * RuntimeError: Raised when there is an infinite loop in == or != (such as when there are recursive lists being compared).

 * KeyError: Raised when attempting to find a key in a hash that does not exist.

-* FormatError: Raised when string::format or printfmt receive the wrong number of args for their format specifiers (ex: `string::format("%s")`)
+* FormatError: Raised when String::format or printfmt receive the wrong number of args for their format specifiers (ex: `String::format("%s")`)

 * IOError: Raised when there is an issue calling a method of the file class (ex: Reading from a closed file, writing to a read-mode file, etc).